EPA Critic To Get Sharp Questions On Industry Ties As He Vies To Run Agency

 As Oklahoma's lead attorney, Pruitt has also been a leader in going after the environmental agency, joining other Republican attorneys general in lawsuits to try to stop, among other things, ozone and methane emissions regulations and Obama's signature climate plan.

 Pruitt has also been public in his defense of coal, oil and natural gas — all industries the EPA oversees.
 In a 2013 interview he said, "I think the attitude with the EPA and certain environmental groups is that fossil fuels are bad — period.
-And they're doing everything they can to use the rulemaking process to attack."
+And they're doing everything they can to use the rule-making process to attack."

 For all this, he may face stiff opposition in Wednesday's confirmation hearing.